bakirillov/awesome-underinvestigated-biology/README.md

 ### Eukaryote biology

 [Larvamima](https://scholar.google.com.ua/scholar?cites=7346071014699236931&as_sdt=2005&sciodt=0,5&hl=ru) - ant parasytes that mimic the larvae.
 After the discovery about 30 years ago only twelve mentions in reviews.

+[Myrmecophilidae](https://en.wikipedia.org/wiki/Ant_cricket) - live almost everywhere where ants do, [no assembled genomes](https://www.ncbi.nlm.nih.gov/search/all/?term=myrmecophilidae), no research on their ecology and molecular biology.

 ### Virology